learn-co-curriculum/react-ts-react-app-example/README.md

 available for use in the `App` component's return statement.

 OK, then what is happening with `export`?
-By including the `export` line, we are allowing _other_ files to _import_ things from the `App.js` file.
-There are different types of exports, like named exports and default exports, but we will dive deeper into this topic in a later lesson.
+By including the `export` line, we are allowing _other_ files to _import_ things from the `App.tsx` file.
+There are different types of exports, like named exports, but we will dive deeper into this topic in a later lesson.

 For now, we will just focus on default exports.
 The line, `export default App` denotes that our `App` function is the main thing we want to export from our `App.js` file.
-You can have only one default export per file.
-If you take a look at `index.js`, you can see at the top of the file that we are _importing_ `App` from the `App.js` file in the `src/components` directory (the `.js` does not need to be included).
+You can have only one _default_ export per file.
+If you take a look at `index.tsx`, you can see at the top of the file that we are _importing_ `App` from the `App.tsx` file in the `src/components` directory (the `.tsx` does not need to be included).
 This import statement is what we use to import something that is the default export of another file: